-If you're reading this, it means you've hopefully bought the second album!
+If you're reading this, it means you've bought my Dad's second album!

 Thank You.
 We hope you like it!

 During Lockdown 2020 I was organising some of the many files that I had accumulated over the Songaminute years - when I found the recordings that I had made of Dad from around 2018 to 2019.

 During that time Dad would still be singing at full power around the house whenever I played any of his music - but being able to record him was a different matter.
 He hated wearing headphones, couldn't understand why he had to wear them and was increasingly confused.
 Not to mention the difficulty in setting up the microphone and computer to record his voice as quick as I could.
 Obviously I didn't want to push him, so if it happened it happened.

 I managed to record a selection of various songs - some stopped half way through and some Dad got the words mixed up.
 And then there were these - which he recorded mostly in one take, You'll Never Walk Alone being a highlight.

 I always wanted to record a second album but life came in the way, Dad declined much, much more and my priority was making sure he (and Mum) were OK.

 After spending time listening to the recordings again, I decided to send a couple of the vocal tracks across to producer and sound engineer Chris Traves who worked on the first album.
 "Give me a few weeks and I'll put something together."
 Initially he worked on It Had To Be You and The More I See You.
 He gathered together a handful of musicians that he knew from the West End (who were also out of work due to Covid closures) to work on the tracks remotely.
 I was blown away when I listened to the first takes - they far exceeded my expectations.
-The intro to It Had To Be You was exactly the sound I was hoping for.
+The intro to It Had To Be You was exactly the sound I was hoping for ie. full big band.

 So from then on, every couple of months I'd send over a new set of vocals and Chris would build tracks around them and we slowly pieced together the album over the next year.